 Report Fraud, Waste and Abuse.
 To report fraud, waste, abuse, misuse or mismanagement of U.S. Department of Education (ED) program funds (this could include complaints concerning employees, fund recipients, educational institutions, contractors, collection agencies, or lending institutions), please use the online Hotline Complaint Form (see box below).

-Select a language below, complete and submit your complaint form
+Select the link below, complete and submit your complaint form

 If you prefer, you may contact the Inspector General's Hotline by: